-Hammond, who was publican of the nearby Doncaster Hotel at Kensington, George Hammond, first began a push to build a grand beachside hotel at Maroubra in 1923.
+Hammond, who was publican of the Doncaster Hotel at nearby Kensington, first began a push to build a grand beachside hotel at Maroubra in 1923.
+He encountered much opposition, despite the area becoming popular with visitors and tourists.

-Hammond encountered much opposition, despite the area becoming popular with visitors and tourists.
-He eventually won his battle, and was granted a conditional license for a three storey brick hotel with 26 rooms on the corner of McKeon Street and Marine Parade in September 1925.
+Hammond eventually won his battle, and was granted a conditional license for a three storey brick hotel with 26 rooms on the corner of McKeon Street and Marine Parade in September 1925.
 Work started immediately, and by the following year the Maroubra Bay Hotel was doing a roaring trade.

 Today, the interior of the pub has been altered beyond recognition from when it opened, with a major redevelopment in recent years gutting the old girl of her early 20th century charm.
 Only her original facade remains.
 She’s a modern pub, with a face from another time.